-Regarding the economic potential, from the analysis of the data available in DEEP platform related to the energy efficiency investments in 2557 projects, it seems that interventions on the HVAC system and on the building envelope achieve the greatest annual energy cost savings but lead to higher LCOE.
-On building envelope, the smallest avoidance costs (LCOE) are gained by shading measures, followed by insulation and efficiency of the building roof and vertical envelope.
+Regarding the economic potential, it seems that interventions on the HVAC system and on the building envelope achieve the greatest annual energy cost savings but lead to higher LCOE.
+On building envelope, the smallest avoidance costs are gained by shading measures, followed by insulation and efficiency of the building roof and vertical envelope.
 Regarding the building type, the greatest avoided costs occur in the case of detached single family dwellings, followed by office buildings.
 On the other end, the least avoidance costs occurred in projects addressing educational buildings and multi-family buildings with 1-4 storeys.

-There is evidence that energy efficiency and other environmental rating systems affect the value of the building, on increasing rate, although there are also studies not showing a very clear connection, and the effect still seems to be relatively modest.
-The existence of several rating tools and the way they use the data is creating some confusion, and also some mistrust to the rating systems, created by this confusion.
-International efforts are however put in standardisation of the different evaluation methods and increased data availability for comparison.
+There is evidence that energy efficiency and other environmental rating systems affect the value of the building, although this connection is not always very clear, and the effect seems to be relatively modest.
+The existence of several rating tools and the way they use the data is creating some confusion, and some mistrust to the rating systems, created by this confusion.
+International efforts are put in standardisation of the evaluation methods and increased data availability for comparison.
 Once a common understanding of the rating systems has been gained, these could be used for the development of the funding schemes, so that the more sustainable (and energy efficient) solutions would receive better funding terms than the less sustainable.